poornapragnyah/yadtq/README.md

 ## Logging

 The system uses a custom logging setup to log events to both the console and a file (`app.log`).
 Logs include detailed information about task submission, execution, and result storage.

+## Fault Tolerance

+Cabbage incorporates fault tolerance mechanisms to ensure reliable task execution and system stability:

+1. **Heartbeat Monitoring**:
+   - The worker continuously monitors its running state using a `_running` flag.
+This allows the system to gracefully handle shutdowns or interruptions (e.g., via a `KeyboardInterrupt`).
+   - If the worker is stopped during task processing, it ensures that no new tasks are consumed, and the system can safely resume from the last known state.

+2. **Error Handling During Task Execution**:
+   - If an error occurs while executing a task, the worker catches the exception and updates the task status in Redis to "error" along with the error details.
+This ensures that failed tasks are not lost and can be inspected or retried later.

+3. **Task Status Updates**:
+   - The worker updates the task status in Redis at every stage of the task lifecycle (e.g., "queued," "executing," "completed," or "error").
+This ensures that the system can track the progress of each task and recover from failures by reprocessing tasks that are stuck in an incomplete state.

+4. **Kafka Polling with Timeout**:
+   - The Kafka consumer polls for tasks with a configurable timeout.
+If no tasks are available within the specified time, the worker avoids busy waiting by introducing a small delay.
+This prevents resource exhaustion and ensures efficient task consumption.

+5. **Redis Connection Resilience**:
+   - The `RedisResultBackend` class includes error handling for Redis operations.
+If a connection error occurs, it logs the issue and raises an exception, allowing the system to handle the failure gracefully.

+These mechanisms collectively ensure that Cabbage can handle unexpected failures, maintain task integrity, and provide a reliable distributed task queue system.